-Orchestrating microservices and multicontainer applications for high scalability and availability
+Orchestrating microservices and multi-container applications for high scalability and availability

 Figure 4-6 illustrates deployment into a cluster of an application composed of multiple microservices (containers).

-Figure 4-6: A cluster of containers
+Figure 4-6.
+A cluster of containers

 It looks like a logical approach.
 But how are you handling load balancing, routing, and orchestrating these composed applications?

-To go beyond the management of individual containers or very simple composed apps and move toward larger enterprise applications with microservices, you must turn to orchestration and clustering platforms.
+To go beyond the management of individual containers or simple composed apps and move toward larger enterprise applications with microservices, you must turn to orchestration and clustering platforms.

-Table 4-1: Software platforms for container clustering, orchestration, and scheduling
+Software platforms for container clustering, orchestration, and scheduling

 ||Kubernetes is an open-source product that provides functionality that ranges from cluster infrastructure and container scheduling to orchestrating capabilities.
-With it, you can automate deployment, scaling, and operations of application containers across clusters of hosts.
+It lets you automate deployment, scaling, and operations of application containers across clusters of hosts.